Veg Kurma Recipe (Hotel Style Vegetable Korma)

 13. Mix thoroughly.

-14. Sauté stirring often for 6 to 7 minutes on a low to medium heat or until you see the oil releasing from the sides and the paste becoming glossy and thick.
+14. Sauté, stirring often, on low to medium-low heat for 6 to 7 minutes or until you see the oil releasing from the sides and the paste becoming glossy and thick.

-TIP: Do not use sour yogurt as this may make the gravy taste sour.
+Tip: If you want, you can skip curd too.
+Do not use sour curd as this may make the gravy sour.

 16. Mix the curd very well with the rest of the masala.

-18. Mix the veggies with the rest of the masala and saute for 1 to 2 minutes.
+18. Mix the vegetables with the rest of the masala and sauté for 1 to 2 minutes.

 20. Add salt according to your taste preference.

-21. Pressure cook for 2 to 3 whistles or for 8 to 9 minutes on medium-high heat.
-When the pressure settles down on its own, open the lid.
-The consistency of veg kurma gravy is medium – neither thin nor thick.
+21. Pressure cook on medium-high heat for 2 to 3 whistles or for 8 to 9 minutes.
+When the pressure settles down naturally, open the lid.
+The consistency of the gravy should be medium, neither thin nor thick.

-TIP: If you find the gravy to be thin, then you can simmer for some more minutes.
-If the gravy looks thick, then add some water and simmer for a few more minutes.
+Tip: If you find the gravy is thin, then you can simmer for some more minutes.
+In case of a thick gravy, add some water and simmer for a few more minutes.

-22. Add 2 to 3 tablespoons chopped coriander leaves (cilantro) and give a stir.
+22. Add 2 to 3 tablespoons chopped coriander leaves and give a stir.

-korma in a white bowl on a dark green wooden tray with a side of poori
+veg kurma recipe served in a white bowl on a dark green wooden tray with a side of poori.

 Serving Suggestions

-• Dosa: Veg kurma tastes too good with a soft dosa like neer dosa, poha dosa or a lacy, soft appam.
+• Dosa: It tastes too good with a soft dosa like Neer Dosa, Poha Dosa or a lacy, soft Appam.

 Expert Tips

-• Whole spices: I would recommend to keep the quantity of spices, nuts and seeds as mentioned in my recipe.
-Do not increase or decrease the amount as this would alter the taste greatly.
-Moreover blending whole spices add so much flavor that cannot be achieved by adding ground spice powders or curry powder or garam masala.
+1. Whole spices: I suggest to keep the quantity of spices, nuts and seeds as mentioned in the recipe.
+Do not alter the amount as this would change the taste.
+Moreover, blending in whole spices adds so much flavor that cannot be achieved by adding ground spice powders, curry powder or garam masala powder.

-• Consistency: You can alter the consistency of the kurma gravy by adding less or more water.
-But do not make it too thick or thin or runny.
+3. Consistency: You can change the consistency of the kurma gravy by adding less or more water.
+But do not make it too thick, thin or runny.

-• Cooking in a pan: Simply follow all the steps listed for the pressure cooker version.
-Only add 1.5 to 2 cups water.
-Cover and simmer on medium-low heat stirring occasionally until the veggies are fork tender.
+4. Cooking in a pan: Follow all the steps as listed for the pressure cooker version.
+Add 1.5 to 2 cups water.
+Cover and simmer on medium-low heat, stirring occasionally, until the veggies are fork tender.

-• Vegan version: Dairy yogurt can be replaced with vegan yogurt to make vegan kurma.
-Or you can skip adding yogurt entirely.
+5. Vegan version: Replace dairy yogurt with vegan yogurt to make vegan korma.
+Or you can skip completely skip the yogurt.

 Ingredient swaps